16 min read

 • Splash Waterworld: Sitting right on King’s Beach, Splash Waterworld offers a variety of waterslides and pools for the ultimate fun day, birthday party or field trip.

-• Gravity Indoor Trampoline Park: This will have kids bouncing the walls and includes a foam pit, basketball arena, interconnected trampolines, Olympic trampolines, ninja course, devil slide, rope course and climbing walls and more
+• Gravity Indoor Trampoline Park: This will have kids bouncing on the walls and includes a foam pit, basketball arena, interconnected trampolines, Olympic trampolines, ninja course, devil slide, rope course and climbing walls and more

 • Bayworld: Consisting of both a Snake Park and Oceanarium, Bayworld is a massive tourist attraction and a great education centre where visitors can meet some of the marine mammals living in Algoa Bay.

-• McArthur Swimming Pool and Leisure Complex: An excellent place for safe family fun where you can relax by the pools, take a swim and even take a slide into the kiddie's pool.
+• McArthur Swimming Pool and Leisure Complex: An excellent place for safe family fun where you can relax by the pools, take a swim and even take a slide into the kiddies' pool.

 • Nelson Mandela Metropolitan Art Museum: Located at the entrance to St. George’s Park, this historic building houses impressive art collections from around the world.